-Trauma triggers are anything that serve as a reminder of painful events in your life.
+Trauma triggers are anything that serves as a reminder of painful events in your life.
 They can be people, places, things, or situations.
 Thoughts, feelings, and sensations may also be connected to trauma memories.
-It is important to begin to understand your trigger patterns because they will often be the source of your emotional rollercoaster taking off.
+Understanding your trigger patterns is essential because they will often be the source of your emotional rollercoaster taking off.

-Your triggers elicit an instantaneous response because they are controlled by the part of the brain that regulates survival responses, the type of split second responses that occur before the logical part of the brain can analyze the situation.
+Your triggers elicit an instantaneous response because they are controlled by the part of the brain that regulates survival responses.
+These split-second responses occur before the logical part of the brain can analyze the situation.
 Some women, in some situations, may respond with fight urges, others with flight urges.
-Most will alternate between the betrayal trauma “Should I stay or should I go?” dance of indecisiveness.
+Most will alternate between the betrayal trauma, “Should I stay or should I go?” dance of indecisiveness.
 And when there is no real answer, when we are unable to successfully take action – sometimes because we don’t know what the real truth is – or when the emotional response to the trigger feels overwhelming, we default to a feeling of freeze or of being trapped.

-Betrayal triggers are particularly difficult because at its core betrayal is always a breach of trust.
+Betrayal triggers are particularly difficult because betrayal is always a breach of trust at its core.
 We all have millions of experiences with trust and mistrust across our lifetimes.
-Trust is built upon or destroyed with every interaction, both big and small, that we have with others, and with ourselves.
-When trust issues are triggered you feel the full weight of all the trust breaches of your life.
+Trust is built upon or destroyed with every big and small interaction we have with others and with ourselves.
+When trust issues are triggered, you feel the full weight of all the trust breaches in your life.
 And any person you happen to be with at that moment has no idea how much you are experiencing on the inside.

-Beginning to identify your triggers is an important early step towards preventing or decreasing avoidable triggers and will give you a greater sense of predictability in the chaos of betrayal trauma recovery.
+Beginning to identify your triggers is an important early step towards preventing or decreasing avoidable triggers.
+It will give you a greater sense of predictability in the chaos of betrayal trauma recovery.
 You can eventually use this knowledge to build in trauma-savvy self-care that will help soothe your mind, body and spirit.

 Dr. Janice Caudill is the founder and Clinical Director of McKinney Counseling & Recovery.
-MCR offers individual, couples, group therapy, webinars, workshops and 3-day intensives for sex addiction recovery, intimacy anorexia, intimacy deprivation and partners of sex addicts, kintsugi couple recovery intensives for wounded hearts struggling with the impact of sex addiction, infidelity, love addiction or love avoidance, intimacy anorexia, or relational trauma.
-MCR serves the McKinney, Plano, Allen, Richardson, Frisco, Prosper, Carrollton, Lewisville, Dallas and surrounding areas.
+MCR offers individual, couples, group therapy and multi-day intensives for partners of sex addicts and wounded hearts struggling with sex addiction, infidelity, love addiction or love avoidance, intimacy anorexia, or relational trauma in the McKinney, Plano, Allen, Richardson, Frisco, Carrollton, Lewisville, Dallas and surrounding areas.